China Film Archive

-The China Film Archive (CFA) is a Chinese film archive located in Beijing that is owned and operated by the Central Propaganda Department of the Chinese Communist Party.
-It was founded to preserve existing Chinese films and restore ‘lost’ films.
+The China Film Archive (CFA) is a Chinese film archive located in Beijing that is owned and operated by the Publicity Department of the Chinese Communist Party (CCP).
+It was founded to preserve existing Chinese films and restore 'lost' films.
 In recent years it has collaborated with international film bodies to assist in film preservation and has organised numerous events, most notably the Beijing International Film Festival.

 Aim

 The intention of the Archive upon its foundation was for preserving Chinese films and screening them in rural areas.
 In 2012, approximately 2,400 Chinese-produced films between 1905 and 1976 were stored in the archive.
-Overtime, the Archive has extended its services towards digitally restoring both Chinese and international films.
-In addition, the Archive undertakes research projects directed at finding ‘lost’ films and abandoned filmmaking practises.
+Over time, the Archive has extended its services towards digitally restoring both Chinese and international films.
+In addition, the Archive undertakes research projects directed at finding 'lost' films and abandoned filmmaking practises.